bqworks/accordion-slider/readme.txt

 9. Adding dynamic tags for accordions generated from posts.

 == Changelog ==

+= 1.9.14 =
+* sanitize shortcode elements, to prevent JavaScript code added by users who have permission to add content

 = 1.9.13 =
 * patch fancybox script, to disallow html content in captions